Notable People

 His company's pottery pages still describe the work in the same terms: every collection begins in the Soho studio, hand-sculpted by Adler and his team.
 This is not a nostalgic flourish.
 It is the center of the brand's authority.

-Adler's rooms may look media-ready, but the business is not only about surfaces.
+Adler's rooms may look media-ready, but the business goes deeper than surfaces.
 It comes out of someone who learned to think with volume, glaze, silhouette, and touch.
 Even when he is making a lamp, a lacquered cabinet, or a surreal face vase, the underlying habit still feels ceramic.
-The objects are shaped, not merely styled.
+The objects are shaped rather than styled alone.

 He turned taste into a legible point of view